- Large-scale industrial activities in EGREE have disrupted the overall ecological integrity of the region

 What is the Project About

-The project, in partnership with the Ministry of Environment and Forests, Government of India, aims to remove key barriers to mainstreaming environmental management considerations into major production activities with a special focus on the Coringa Wildlife Sanctuary.
+The project, in partnership with the Ministry of Environment and Forests, Government of India, funded by Global Environment Facility, aims to remove key barriers to mainstreaming environmental management considerations into major production activities with a special focus on the Coringa Wildlife Sanctuary.

 What Have We Accomplished So Far